|

 #L98.012

-The Pocumtucks were the Native American nation that inhabited the Connecticut River Valley before European settlement.
+The Pocumtucks were the Native American nation inhabiting the middle Connecticut River Valley when European settlement started.

 |